 As a developer, you can expose any of your app settings as web managed configurations which will make deploying your app more seamless and customizable for enterprises.
 There are few limitations with the web app compared to native applications.
 Project Fugu is an effort to close the gap in web’s capabilities, thereby enabling new applications to run on the web.

-Another great web optimization capability is delivered through the Chromium WebHID standard.
+Another great web optimization capability is delivered through the WebHID API.
 WebHID enables web applications to interact with human interface devices (HIDs) other than the standard supported devices like (mice, keyboards, touchscreens, and gamepads).
 However, there are many other HID devices that are currently inaccessible to the web.
 This API allows web applications to request access to these devices, send and receive HID reports, and retrieve information about the report descriptor.

 In communications and contact center environments, the primary WebHID use case is for Computer Telephony Integration with headsets.
 Leading headset integrators like HP/Poly, Jabra, and EPOS offer several models of headsets that are WebHID compatible.